nathancarter/weblurch/doc/plan.md

      inspecting an MD5 hash of the document to see if it has changed since the last computation.
 This is what [SCons does](http://www.scons.org/doc/0.98.4/HTML/scons-user/c779.html).

-## Real Lurch!

-Build the 3 foundational Group types, according to Ken's new spec!

-## For later

 ### Extending load and save